 Since we don't want to subject people to that kind of onslaught, we decided to take the high road.
 We built our website to showcase our skills, knowledge and personalities.
 When it came to featuring our agents, photos and a text description weren't good enough.
 We wanted people to see first-hand the different personalities within our company.
 The obvious choice for us was video.
 Video gave us the opportunity to present the agents in a more authentic and natural light.
 Something you can't do with still images and text.

 We thought going to a professional studio would make the process too intimidating.
 The agents are not actors and we needed them to come across as relaxed and authentic.
 We decided to do the agent videos ourselves.
 Our company, was already doing videos of our listings and we had the equipment.

-- We set up in an office and used seamless white background paper as our backdrop.
-We flooded the room with light from several “Daylight Equivalent” LED bulbs.
+We setup in an office.
+We used seamless white background paper as our backdrop.
+We flooded the room with light from several "Daylight Equivalent" LED bulbs.
 You can find these at any home improvement store.
 We chose this setup because we wanted a very clean and even look.
 We wanted the agent to pop out and be the focus.

 We are obviously excited about these videos and so are our agents.
 We consistently hear from them that a client chose to work with them because of their video.
 We knew clients would appreciate seeing our agent's explaining who they are in a relaxed setting.
 Because of this we decided to double down this with a glimpse into the agent's personal lives.

 From this we have learned that clients appreciate that kind of transparency.
 When clients are looking for a REALTOR® to work with, real estate expertise is important.
 If that were the only factor there would be no explanation for the number of people that simply "Have a friend in the business".
 We think that clients are also looking for someone that resonates with their values and lifestyle.